kleinbottle/swanlotus/content/eigen.md

 ---
-title: Eigenvalues and Eigenvectors---Why Are They Important?
+title: "Eigenvalues and Eigenvectors---Why Are They Important?"
 author:  "R (Chandra) Chandrasekhar"
-date: 2015-12-13
+date: "2015-12-13"
 eqnPrefix: ["eqn", "eqns"]
 ---